Gomel Governorate

 In 1920, Orshansky Uyezd was transferred to Vitebsk Governorate.
 In 1921, Surazhsky Uyezd was renamed Klintsovsky.
 In 1922, Goretsky Uyezd became a part of Smolensk Governorate.
 On May 4, Mglinsky and Cherikovsky Uyezds were abolished and new Pochepsky District was established.
 On May 5, 1923, by the order of the Presidium of the All-Russian Central Executive Committee it was transferred to Bryansk Governorate.

 In 1923, Bykhovsky, Klimovichsky, and Cherikovsky Uyezds were abolished and Kalininsky Uyezd was founded.

-In March 1924, Kalininsky, Mogilyovsky, and Rogachyovsky Uyezds were transferred to the territory of the Byelorussian Soviet Socialist Republic.
+In March 1924, Kalininsky, Mogilyovsky, and Rogachev Uezds were transferred to the territory of the Byelorussian Soviet Socialist Republic.

 In December 1926, Gomel Governorate was abolished.
 Gomelsky and Rechitsky Uyezds were transferred to the BSSR, and Klintsovsky, Novozybkovsky, and Starodubsky Uyezds were transferred to Bryansk Governorate of the Russian Soviet Federative Socialist Republic.